Strix007/wsl/README.md

 | `Super + b`           | Open browser menu                 |
 | `Super + shift + b`   | Open browser (firefox)            |

-**Note:** Make sure to go through .xmonad/xmonad.hs for additional keybindings
+**Note:** Make sure to go through .xmonad/xmonad.hs for additional keybindings.

 <a id="installs"></a>
 ## What To Install